revaturelabs/interviewquestions/InterviewSpecificQuestions/Servlets/Servlets.md

  ---

-4. What is the need of a HTTP servlet?
+4.What is the need of a HTTP servlet?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)